elvin-lian/short_url/README.md

 =========

  - Create database
- - Setting configurations at /application/config/
+ - Setup your host configurations at /application/config/
  - Setup web server for all requests should be redirected to /index.php

    examples at: <br>